milesccoleman/sylla_bot/README.md

 <iframe src="https://digitalrhetoric-syllabot.herokuapp.com" height="275px" width="100%"></iframe>

 This is a machine-learning assisted chatbot designed to learn your syllabus and be able to answer questions from it.
-For instance, a user could enter, "Week 1" to see the assignments due that week.
+For instance, a user could enter, "Week 1."
+When they do, the bot will return the assignments due that week.

 Sylla_bot is built from chamkank's [Flask Implementation](https://github.com/chamkank/flask-chatterbot) of [ChatterBot](https://github.com/gunthercox/ChatterBot).